 If you’re still in quarantine, you may think it’s a good time to get some projects done around the house.
 While we encourage you to take care of your home, it’s important not to overstep your limitations.
+Is this a DIY or Professional sized project?
 You might watch HGTV and think how easy it looks to take on certain projects, but looks can be deceiving.
 HGTV must fit an entire home renovation into a 30-minute or hour-long show, so there’s plenty of editing going on.
 While you may consider yourself to be pretty handy, you don’t want to realize midway through a project that you’ve bitten off more than you can chew.
 Here we separate the projects you can do yourself from a few that are best left to the professionals.
 So should you DIY it or call a Professional?

 Projects That Can Be DIY